Spatiotemporal Besov Priors for Bayesian Inverse Problems: Introduction

-To facilitate Bayesian inference for models with STBP priors, we introduce a novel white-noise representation \citep{chen2018dimension} of the random function drawn from STBP and take advantage of the dimension-independent MCMC algorithms \citep{beskos2017} for efficient implementation.
-The numerical advantages of the proposed STBP over STGP have been supported by multiple experiments in dynamic CT reconstruction and inverse problems constrained by highly nonlinear differential equation.
-Our proposed work on STBP has multiple contributions to the literature of spatiotemporal inverse problems: \begin{enumerate}[itemsep=1pt] \item It generalizes BP to the spatiotemporal domain to simultaneously model the spatial inhomogeneity and the temporal correlations. \item It provides theoretic characterization on the posterior contraction in the infinite data limit, justifying its validity as a nonparametric learning tool. \item It demonstrates utility in dynamic CT reconstruction and indicates potential impact on medical imaging analysis. \end{enumerate}
+To facilitate Bayesian inference for models with STBP priors, we introduce a novel white noise representation \citep{chen2018dimension} of the random function drawn from STBP and take advantage of dimension-independent MCMC algorithms \citep{beskos2017} for efficient implementation.
+The numerical advantages of the proposed STBP over STGP have been supported by multiple experiments in dynamic CT reconstruction, highly nonlinear inverse problems, and spatiotemporal imputation.
+Our proposed work on STBP has multiple contributions to the literature of spatiotemporal inverse problems: \begin{enumerate}[itemsep=1pt] \item It generalizes BP to the spatiotemporal domain to simultaneously model the spatial inhomogeneity and the temporal correlations. \item It provides theoretic characterization on the posterior contraction in the infinite data limit, justifying its validity as a nonparametric learning tool. \item It demonstrates utility in spatiotemporal modeling inhomogeneous data (dynamic CT reconstruction) and indicates broader impact on imaging analysis. \end{enumerate}

 The rest of the paper is organized as follows.
 Section \ref{sec:bkgd} provides a background review on the Bayesian inverse problems and BP used as a flexible edge-preserving prior.
 Section \ref{sec:QEP} introduces Q-EP as random coefficient functions on the time domain.
 We then formally define STBP and study its theoretic properties in Section \ref{sec:STBP}.
-In Section \ref{sec:inference} we describe a white-noise representation of STBP that facilitates the inference for models with STBP prior.
-In Section \ref{sec:numerics} we demonstrate the advantage of the proposed STBP prior in retaining spatial features and capturing temporal correlations for the spatiotemporal inverse problems using a simulated regression, two dynamic CT reconstruction examples and a nonlinear inverse problem involving Navier-Stokes equation.
+In Section \ref{sec:inference} we describe a white noise representation of STBP that facilitates the inference for models with STBP prior.
+In Section \ref{sec:numerics} we demonstrate the advantage of the proposed STBP prior in retaining spatial features and capturing temporal correlations for the spatiotemporal inverse problems using a simulated regression, two dynamic CT reconstruction examples, a nonlinear inverse problem involving Navier-Stokes equation, and a spatiotemporal temperature imputation.
 Finally we conclude with some discussion on future research in Section \ref{sec:conclusion}.